 - Must be sealed and frequently re-sealed if porous (i.e. limestone & marble)

-Invented and made popular by CaesarStone, quartz-surface countertops are also available from DuPont's Zodiaq line.
+Invented and made popular by CaesarStone, quartz-surface countertops are also available from DuPont's Zodiaq line, and other manufacturers.
 Quartz-surface countertops replace the look and feel of natural stone, without any of the maintenance headaches.

 - Unlike natural stone, does not require refinishing

 - Available in more colors than traditional stone

 - May cost almost as much as stone